AzureAdvocateBit/msft-learn-shell-text-1/module-design-template.md

 ## Chunk your content into subtasks

-Identify the subtasks of *module title*
+Identify the subtasks of *Use the Unix Shell to wrangle log data*
 |                      Subtask                       | Covers learning objective # | How will you assess it: Exercise or Knowledge check? |
 | :------------------------------------------------: | :-------------------------: | :--------------------------------------------------: |
 |     Perform file inspection in the Unix shell      |              1              |                   Knowledge check                    |